 - Public Health - Visit different locations and communities to provide healthcare.

 - Physiotherapy - Shadow physiotherapists at hospitals and spinal injury centers.

 Here are a few of the things you and other high school students will experience at your medical placement overseas:

-1. Gain experience and learn basic medical skills before university
+1. Gain experience and learn basic medical skills before college

 Some of the valuable skills you’ll learn include:

 While you’re shadowing medical staff, you might have the chance to observe various medical procedures.
-In some of our programmes, you might:
+In some of our programs, you might:

-- Observe surgeries, such as abdominal, ENT, dental, or open-heart surgery
+- Observe surgeries, such as abdominal, ear, nose, and throat (ENT), dental, and open-heart surgery.

-Learning is only a small part of the process.
-And we offer more.
-We’ll give you the opportunity to practice your new skills.
+Learning is only a small part of the process - We offer so much more, including the opportunity to practice your new skills.
 You could give injections to oranges, practice stitching on pig skin, or measure blood pressure at community healthcare outreaches.